-- the quality of the mortgage loans for which the loan seller has the selling and/or servicing representations and warranties, as measured by comparing the delinquency rates for comparable portfolios; - the quality of the servicing performance, as measured by the loan seller's loss mitigation activities; and - the overall financial strength of the loan seller, as reflected in the loan seller's annual financial statements and any other periodic financial reports the loan seller submits to Fannie Mae.
+- the quality of the mortgage loans for which the responsible party has the selling and/or servicing representations and warranties, as measured by comparing the delinquency rates for comparable portfolios; - the quality of the servicing performance, as measured by the responsible party's loss mitigation activities: and - the overall financial strength of the responsible party, as reflected in the responsible party's annual financial statements and any other periodic financial reports the responsible party submits to Fannie Mae

-Fannie Mae also will periodically assess the loan seller's ongoing underwriting performance and contingent repurchase exposure (i.e., the loan seller's repurchase risk exposure in relation to its financial ability).
-When appropriate, Fannie Mae may change the loan seller's eligibility status for a repurchase alternative.
+Fannie Mae also will periodically assess a loan seller's ongoing underwriting performance and contingent repurchase exposure (i.e., the loan seller's repurchase risk exposure in relation to its financial ability).
+When appropriate, Fannie Mae may change a responsible party's eligibility status for a repurchase alternative.